Biology (BIOL)

 Examines the pioneering research in eukaryotic cell and molecular biology.
 Topics covered include structure and function of organelles, membrane dynamics, intracellular targeting, metabolism, eukaryotic replication, transcription, and translation, and applications to biotechnology.
 The required laboratory component emphasizes current cell and molecular techniques.

-Prerequisite: BIOL 240 and junior/senior status
+Prerequisite: BIOL 240, junior status

 Corequisite: BIOL 480L